Scuba & Wreck Diving In Truk Lagoon, Chuuk, on Atols in the Carolina Islands

 Some 275 Japanese aircraft were also shot down or destroyed before they could take off during those three days.

-This one military engagement was to create the worlds largest military ship cemetery to ensure the largest number of scuba diving schools in one location.
+This one military engagement was to create the worlds largest military ship cemetery and enabled the largest number of scuba diving schools in one location.

 Free Link To: Images of Sunken WWII Tanks, Planes & Ships